yanm1ng/vue-starter-kit/README.md

-# vue-mock
+# vue-starter-kit

-> A Vue.js project with mock server
+> A Vue.js project with mock-server and unit-test

 ## features